 Experience has taught us a thing or two about how we like to live in our homes here in WA.

-There’s often an environmental consideration to factor in, too, as many clients building on a rural or semi-rural block are keen to minimise their environmental footprint.
-They might look at what their house is built from, as well as how it’s built, and they’ll often want to make sure they are keeping their use of resources such as water and power to a minimum.
+There’s often an environmental consideration to factor in.
+As many clients building on a rural or semi-rural block are keen to minimise their environmental footprint.
+They might look at what their house is built from as well as how it’s built.
+And they’ll often want to make minimising their use of resources such as water and power.